valtido/sentry-docs/src/collections/_documentation/clients/elixir/usage.md

 ---

 <!-- WIZARD -->

+&nbsp;
 ## Capturing Errors

-If you use the error logger and setup Plug/Phoenix then you are already done, all errors will bubble up to sentry.
+If you use the error logger and setup Plug/Phoenix, then you're already done.
+All errors will bubble up to Sentry.

-Otherwise we provide a simple way to capture exceptions:
+Otherwise, we provide a simple way to capture exceptions:

 ```elixir
 try do